 The tour covers the High court building and museum, Open hand monument, Punjab assembly, Punjab & Haryana Civil secretariat.
 These buildings have architectural nuances that are nice to take a tour of and see.
-I was not part of this tour, I did not have this information and I missed all the tour timings for the day.
-There is one at 10am, 12pm and 3pm.
+I was not part of this tour, I did not have this information, and I missed all the tour timings for the day.
+There is one at 10 am, 12 pm and 3 pm.
 Public entry is prohibited.

 Open Hand Monument is the emblem or symbol of the Government of Chandigarh and symbolizes "the hand to give and the hand to take; peace and prosperity, and the unity of mankind."

 "The Open Hand will affirm that the second era of the machinist civilization - the era of harmony - has started."

 The open hand is a tall structure that pretty much looks like a flying bird.
 Erected on a concrete platform, it moves along with the speed of the wind.
 This monument is highly guarded, and it is best you come along with the Capitol complex tour.

 You should be out by 5 pm from this tour.
 Let's head for some breezy time at Sukhna Lake.

 You should be out by 5pm from this tour.
 Lets head for some breezy time at Sukhna Lake.

 All these are just kilometers apart.
 Sukhna lake is a huge human-made water body on the foothills of Shivalik hills.
 It is a reservoir, and hats off to Le Corbusier, who could foresee that the city will expand and the people will need water.
 Let's build a huge reservoir.

 The place is ideal for sunrise and sunset.
 Sunsets opposite the lake and not on the water body are still a pleasant place to be.
 Many Chandigarh people can be seen walking around the lake as their daily exercise regime.